Best Prepaid Internet Options

 • A price that you can afford

 As far as data goes, the amount you need depends on how many people will be using the internet and what you’ll be doing online.
 If you’re staying in a beach condo for a month with a group of friends, even one Netflix binger could eat up 40 GB of data in a week.
-So we recommend getting a high data allowance if you’ll be sharing the internet plan with roommates or if anyone will be streaming.
+So we recommend getting a high data allowance if you share the internet plan with roommates or if anyone will be streaming.

 Internet speed

 The more people you have using the internet, the more speed you’ll need.
-Each device uses some of the bandwidth, and when the bandwidth gets split in many directions to multiple devices, everything slows down.
+Each device uses some bandwidth, and everything slows down when the bandwidth gets split in many directions to multiple devices.

 Data

-Most people don’t know how much data their household uses every month, so picking out a prepaid plan can feel like taking a shot in the dark.
+Most people don’t know how much data their household uses monthly, so picking out a prepaid plan can feel like taking a shot in the dark.
 Is 15 GB enough for two people?
 How about 40 GB?

-According to a Wall Street Journal survey in autumn of 2020, the typical American household uses over 400 GB of data per month.
-That doesn’t mean that every household needs that much data, but it’s a good number to keep in mind if you’re weighing the benefits of an inexpensive plan with 30 GB of data per month against a higher priced plan with unlimited data.
+According to a report by OpenVault, the typical American household uses over 600 GB of monthly data.
+That doesn’t mean every household needs that much data.
+Still, it’s a good number to remember if you’re weighing the benefits of an inexpensive plan with 30 GB of data per month against a higher-priced plan with unlimited data.

-To figure out how much data you use each month, use a data calculator to get an estimate.
+To determine how much data you use each month, use a data calculator to get an estimate.
 We like this data calculator from AT&T

 Can I get by with a low data plan?